CoSimGNN: Towards Large-scale Graph Similarity Computation: Experiments and Results

 \subsubsection{Effectiveness and Efficiency}

 Statistic results are shown respectively in Table \ref{Resuls on MSE and MAE.} and \ref{Resuls on Time consumption}.
 For better understanding the results, we highlight best \textit{MSE} and \textit{MAE} results among all the models in Table \ref{Resuls on MSE and MAE.} and highlight the least time consumption respectively among the four different categories (traditional methods, embedding models, matching models and our proposed models) in Table \ref{Resuls on Time consumption}.
 It is shown in the statistic that models in our framework outperform matching models in every dataset and our proposed pooling layer achieves the best performance among all the tested pooling method.
 Here we emphasize three aspects.
 Firstly, it can be found that for all the datasets, our framework outperforms all the traditional methods, embedding models and matching models on both \textit{MSE} and \textit{DEV}.
 Secondly, it is shown that our \textsc{CoSim-GNN1} runs faster than any matching model.
 When we take comparisons among BA datasets, it is clear that our time consumption keeps low as the node number increases and the gaps on time consumption between our models and matching models keep increasing.
 Especially when we look at \textsc{CoSim-GNN1} and \textsc{GMN}, our model requires \textbf{1/3}, \textbf{1/5}, \textbf{1/14}, \textbf{1/5}, \textbf{1/5} and \textbf{1/5} as the time consumption of GMN respectively on BA-60, BA-100, BA-200, ER-100, IMDB and Enzymes.

-Thirdly, when we look at the results among all the models under our framework, it can be found that in \textbf{4} out of the all 6 datasets, our pooling layer performs better than all other pooling layers, which demonstrates the effectiveness of our proposed pooling layer.
+Thirdly, when we look at the results among all the models under our framework, it can be found that in \textbf{4} out of the all 6 datasets, our pooling layer performs better than all other pooling layers, which demonstrates the effectiveness of the adaptive pooling operation.

 We also select graphs with different number of nodes and run \textsc{GMN}, \textsc{SimGNN} and \textsc{CoSim-GNN} for over 100 times.
-Average time consumption is shown in Figure \ref{fig: running time}.
+Average time consumption is shown in Fig. \ref{fig: running time}.
 It can be found that as the average graph size increases, the time consumption of matching models grow much faster than our model's.
 The reason is that, theoretically, low-level cross-graph interactions in matching models need at least quadratic time complexity over number of nodes of the two graphs, which causes them not easily scalable to large graphs.